 There are 3 input channels on Zero2Go Omini, and each of them has different interface.
-Channel A uses a USB Type C connector; Channel B uses an XH2.54-2P connector; Channel C uses a universal wire connector and can connect DuPont wires or any power wire.
+Channel A uses a micro USB connector; Channel B uses an XH2.54-2P connector; Channel C uses a universal wire connector and can connect DuPont wires or any power wire.